-Owner: City of Santa Rosa Gross square feet: 7,840
+Owner: City of Santa Rosa Gross square feet: 7,840 Built: 1968 Last Remodeled: 2018

 Soon after the Central Santa Rosa Library opened in 1967, the Northwest Library opened in 1968 to enhance access for residents west of 101.
 For its size, it is one of the busiest and highest circulating branches in Sonoma County.
-It also generates surprisingly high program attendance despite having no dedicated program space.
+It also generates surprisingly high program attendance despite not having a community room.